wongjiahau/Pineapple/docs/features/BasicFunctions.md

 ```

 ## User-defined operators
 In Pineapple, Bifunc is a special type of function, because you can use symbols as the function name.
-For example,
+For example:
 ```scala
 // Here's how you define a operator bifunc def (this List{Number}) + (that List{Number}) -> List{Number}